 The Unfulfilled Promise of Formative Assessment

-The message was clear: our responsibility was to accurately and effectively rate students’ proficiency in our content area.
-For our ratings to be beyond reproach, we needed a paper trail.
+The message was clear: our responsibility was to accurately rate our students.
+To protect ourselves from claims of favoritism or neglect, we needed a paper trail.

-I was bewildered by the complexity and nuances — the very idea that grading was such a significant part of our role came as a bit of a surprise.
-That we might be called upon to defend our grades against skeptics was a complete shock.
+I was bewildered by the complexity and nuances.
+Wasn’t grading just a necessary evil?
+I had assumed school leadership would be emphasizing relationships with students and engaging lessons.
+And the idea that we might be called upon to defend our grades against skeptics was a complete shock.

 The Promise of Formative Assessment